 - Always Buckle Up.
 Not only is it the law, but most fatalities involving teen deaths are also caused by not buckling up.

 - No Passengers.
 Passengers under 21 in the car are one of the biggest distractions for teen drivers.

 - No Alcohol.
 There is a zero-tolerance law in Wisconsin for drivers under 21 years old.

 Parents are the number one example for teens as they learn to drive.
 If teens see that their parents follow traffic laws, they too will likely follow your lead.

 A study by the NHTSA found that 41% of teens found their parents exhibit unsafe behaviors while driving (i.e. texting and driving) even after their kids have asked them to stop.
 In addition, 28% of teens claim their parents justify their unsafe behaviors.

-Parents should do their best to show their kids how to manage speed, reduce distractions, and how to scan the road, and pay attention to their surroundings.
-Along with setting the standard through your behavior, parents should have conversations about driving early and often and set the ground rules before your teen starts driving on their own.
+Parents should do their best to show their kids how to manage speed, reduce distractions, and how to scan the road and pay attention to their surroundings.
+Along with setting the standard through their behavior, parents should have conversations about driving early and often and set the ground rules before their teen starts driving on their own.